codectl/flume/README.md

 # flume

-One channel

-Every module

-No downstream leaks
+One channel, every module, no downstream leaks